ak8459/Codemancers/README.md

 Welcome to Receptor - your ultimate destination for delicious recipes and healthy diet plans!
 We are passionate about food and believe that eating healthy should never compromise on taste.

 ## About
 Receptor boasts a user-friendly interface that makes browsing through its extensive collection of recipes a delightful experience.
 Whether you're a seasoned chef or a novice in the kitchen, you'll find something to tantalize your taste buds on Receptor.
-From quick and easy weeknight dinners to gourmet creations for special occasions, our curated selection caters to diverse palates and dietary preferences.
-With detailed ingredient lists.
+From quick and easy weeknight dinners to gourmet creations for special occasions, our curated selection caters to diverse palates and dietary preferences, with detailed ingredient lists.